Skip to main content

 Yes:

 • Lead paint and lead pipes in pre-1978 rowhomes.
-We can order a blood lead level, especially if you are renovating or planning to conceive.
+We can order a blood lead level, particularly if you are renovating or planning to conceive.

 • Radon in basement-heavy older homes.